VeryCrazyDog/socketio-gol/README.md

 - Optimizations
 	- Webpack browser side script
 	- Set up common library which implement common game logic for use in both web browser and server side
+	- Implement cachcing marked by `TODO` in the source code in `server/game.js`

 ## License